Great Central Walk Rugby

-There are two sections of the Great Central Walk connected; however, this guide covers the north walk only (highlighted orange).
+There are two sections of the Great Central Walk; however, this guide covers the north walk only (highlighted orange).
 If you wish to complete the entire walk, follow the connecting route (highlighted pink) that will join the south walk below (highlighted red).

 Head south from the car park down the zig-zag path.
 You will see the bridge ahead carrying Newton Lane.
 The area is now a designated wildlife site for rare butterflies.